What kind of emails are sent by Campaignion?

 Tokens in your target email

-Campaignion's Email to Target feature is quite a lot newer than the Email protest.
-So the user experience is more polished.
-You have your own message step, can exclude targets based on customizable filters and are able to add message parts that aren't editable by the supporter.
-You can also choose a message that will be displayed to your supporters if no target is available for them to contact.
+The email to the target can be customised on its own "message" step, targets can be excluded from the action based on customisable filters, targets can get a custom message, and there are message parts that aren't editable by the supporter.
+You can even choose a message that will be displayed to your supporters if no target is available for them to contact.

 When setting up your email to target action, the second step will also let you choose your dataset of targets.
-You can also allow supporters to edit the message to the target or toggle it off.
+You can also allow supporters to edit the message to all the targets or toggle it off.

-After the second step there is a whole step just dedicated to the emails those targets will receive.
+After the "target" step comes the "message" step, dedicated to the emails those targets will receive.

 The message step covers these fields: